weimingtom/onscripter-libretro_fork/README.md

 * The *_libretro.so need to overlay SDL_config.h and SDL_dynapi.h in SDL2.
 * SDL_config.h overlay is through Makefile CFLAGS (you can also delete all SDL_config.h files except deps/SDL_config.h)
 * SDL_dynapi.h overlay is failed, so I have to modify all SDL_dynapi.h everywhere

+## xbox360 wireless controller wrong input
+* Sometimes I have to disable xbox360 wireless controller device on Windows, otherwise the button input will be frequent